-If you choose to invest in one or more of the Aegon LifePath options, they will normally be set up using your Normal Pension Age which may be different to when you actually plan to take your benefits.
+If you choose to invest in one or more of the Aegon LifePath options, they will normally be set up using your Normal Pension Age which may be different to when you actually plan to retire.
 Please note that if you select more than one Aegon LifePath option, they must all target the same retirement date.
 You can change your target retirement date at any time and if you wish your Aegon LifePath option(s) to target a different retirement date, you will need to advise the DC Plan Administrator.
-You can do this through TargetPlan.
+The contribution and investment application form provides you with the opportunity to advise your target date for retirement.